bonnee/fancontrol/README.md

 ## 4. The controller

 I chose a cheap and tiny [SparkFun Pro Micro](https://www.sparkfun.com/products/12640) clone (not SparkFun branded) that I found for about 15€ on Amazon.
 This board is basically a stripped-down Arduino Leonardo featuring an Atmel 32u4 microcontroller that fits all my needs.

+The system is mounted in a custom box, hooked to the ceiling of the rack, blowing hot air out.